1 What is Money?

 - Tobacco money in Bermuda

 One thing that becomes immediately evident from this list is that people readily create money from the things on hand, and that they do it irrespective of the size of the group in which they find themselves.
 The island of Yap is small, with just over 10,000 inhabitants.
+(It is now a part of the Federated States of Micronesia.)
 As it is, you don’t need to be a country to have a currency.
-Local moneys, existing in small communities and independent of government control, exist even in the U.S. The idea that money must be the creation of government, as promoted by monetary theorist Georg Friedrich Knapp in his widely influential 1905 book The State Theory of Money goes too far.
+Local moneys, existing in small communities and independent of government control, exist even in the U.S. The idea that money must be the creation of government, as promoted by monetary theorist Georg Friedrich Knapp in his widely influential 1905 book The State Theory of Money, goes too far.
 Money can be the creation of the state, but it need not be.

 4.1 Commodity Money